 The members of the Body of Christ from all ages will descend with Christ to the level of the air.
 Then they shall continue to the earth to pick up their flesh and bones.
-Then in their flesh and bones they will standing up upon their feet.
+Then, in their flesh and bones, they will stand up on their feet.

 For while we are in this tent, we groan and are burdened, because we do not wish to be unclothed but to be clothed with our heavenly dwelling, so that what is mortal may be swallowed up by life.
 (II Corinthians 5:4)

 You know, there is a false teaching that contributes to the “rapture” theology.
 It is that we will leave our flesh and bone body in the grave, ascend spiritually to Heaven, and then be clothed with a new heavenly body.
 This absolutely is unscriptural.
 Did you notice above that our mortality is “swallowed up”?
 Also: